byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 The `threading` module provides a high-level interface for creating and managing threads.

-TODO - creating threads based on a function
+### Using `Thread` Functions

-**Using `Thread` Functions**
+The first method of using threads in Python is to use functions.

-### Simple Threading Example
+### Example 1 - Simple Threading Example

 Here is an example of creating, starting and ending a function thread.
+The function that will be run as a thread takes in 2 arguments.
+These values are passed to the function using `args=('Sleep Function', 2)`

 ```python
 import logging